Tactics For Fire-lighting In The Damp, Cold Months

 Summary – Small Details Are Important

 While some of the above details may seem small, it is in marginal conditions that attention to detail makes the most difference.
-In cold damp conditions you have less margin for success than in hot dry conditions.
-In the latter circumstances anyone can light a fire without much effort.
-Indeed, in the driest conditions, the concern can be that any naked flame in the bush might create a blaze that is soon out of control.
+In cold, damp conditions, you have less margin for success than in hot, dry conditions.
+In such circumstances, anyone can light a fire with little effort.
+Indeed, in the driest conditions, the concern is that any naked flame in the bush might spark a blaze that quickly gets out of control.

-In cold damp conditions, however, the challenge can be to get anything to light at all, even though you want it to.
-Moreover in cold damp conditions the value of a fire can go beyond want into the realm of need.
+In cold, damp conditions, however, the challenge can be to get anything to light at all, even though you want it to.
+Moreover, in cold, damp conditions, the value of a fire can go beyond want into the realm of need.
 The irony is that the more you need a fire, the harder it is to create one.
-I hope, at least, the above tips and advice from my own experience will help you achieve success the next time you really need a fire.
+The above tips and advice, based on my own experience, will help you succeed the next time you really need a fire.

 If you liked this article, check out the following…